vchobe/skillMetricsPro/DEPLOYMENT-README.md

 1. **Port configuration issues**: Ensure the application listens on port 8080
 2. **Database connection errors**: Verify the DATABASE_URL is correctly set
 3. **Container startup failures**: Check the container logs using the script
+4. **Database schema issues**: Check the logs for database connection or schema errors

 ## Implementation Details